The First Responder (FR) course is about saving lives.

 - Final comprehensive written exam (including CPR/AED): 75 multiple choice questions

-Upon successful completion of the EMR course students will receive a Canadian Red Cross certificate (valid 3 years) and a Canadian Red Cross CPR/HCP card (valid 3 years).
+Upon successful completion of the FR students will receive a Canadian Red Cross First Responder BLS certificate (valid 3 years).

 Students are given an opportunity to do retests should they be unsuccessful in their final exams.